YINI-lang/YINI-spec/YINI-Specification.md

 - **Added:** For readability, added support for section marker separators `_`.
 - **Added:** Added optional mode declarations to the YINI marker using `@yini strict` and `@yini lenient`.
 These declarations state the document's expected parser mode but MUST NOT automatically switch the active parser mode.
 If `@yini strict` is parsed in lenient mode, the parser MUST emit a mode-mismatch error.
 If `@yini lenient` is parsed in strict mode, the parser MUST emit a mode-mismatch warning.
 - **Clarified:** Defined empty-document handling by mode.
 In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
 In strict mode, such a document is invalid and MUST result in an error.
-- **Changed:** Standardized orphan-member handling in lenient mode.
-Conforming lenient-mode parsers MUST accept orphan members and mount them directly on the abstract document root alongside top-level sections.
-The previous implementation-dependent implicit `base` mapping is no longer part of the YINI data model.
 - **Changed:** Re-added `>` as a supported ASCII section marker based on feedback.
 It is now documented as a quote-like ASCII fallback marker, with a portability caveat because some email clients, forum renderers, and Markdown-like environments may treat it as a quote prefix.

 v1.0.0 RC 5, 2026-04-09